 “Talking about money is still seen as a taboo subject in many households,” Ranzetta said.
 “But it doesn’t need to be a ‘big talk.’
 It should just be a part of day-to-day conversations.”

 How Financial Literacy Impacts the Black Community

 Financial literacy is made of several components.
-The 2021 TIAA Institute Index study assess financial knowledge in eight key areas.
+The 2022 TIAA Institute Index study assesses financial knowledge in eight key areas.

 - Consuming, such as budgeting and managing expenses